virgil-av/Angular2-Pipes-Collection/README.md

 Use as is

-## Angular2 Filter Pipe
+## Angular2 Filter Pipe || Search Pipe

-Modify the object keys to suit your application.
-Filters strings and numbers.
-Filter by one or more words inside an object.
+With this pipe you can search for values inside an array of objects, and the object / objects that matches the search criteria will be returned.

+Keep in mind that title, status, priority...  are keys from my object, you will need  to edit and adapt them to match your object keys.

+Usage:

+`<div *ngFor="let list of lists | filter:'This is' "></div>
+`
 ## Angular2 Markdown to Html Pipe

 If you are using Angular CLI beta-18 or Angular 2.1.0